Ailish Roughan, contemporary jeweller

 Ailish with wearable dragon sculpture

-I love the ‘wearable art’ aspect of jewellery, how something so small and intricately made, becomes a part of the larger whole of the body.
+Jewellery has the ability to 'transform'.
+Not only in the making process from concept to design, metal to object, but how something so small, intimately and intricately made, becomes a part of the larger whole of the body.
 Each piece created becomes an outward expression of the self, from a quirky sense of humour to the inner ponderings of the soul!

-Since graduating in sculpture from Elam school of fine arts in Auckland New Zealand, I have pursued jewellery studies in Auckland, Christchurch and most recently, jewellery and glasswork in Paris, France.
-I have exhibited my work in various venues in New Zealand.
+Since graduating in sculpture from Elam school of fine arts in Auckland New Zealand, I have pursued jewellery studies in Auckland, Christchurch and Paris, France.
+Since the Christchurch earthquakes in 2010 I have been studying Fashion Design, and discovered a new creative passion!
+I exhibit my work in various venues in New Zealand.

 My time overseas has made me value New Zealand even more.
 As a registered Eco Artist a percentage of sales of my work contribute directly to a NZ wildlife conservation fund.